-Smoking remains the leading cause of preventable premature death, disease, disability and health inequality in this country.
+Smoking remains the leading cause of preventable premature death, disease, disability and health inequalities in this country.
 More people die of smoking every year than obesity, alcohol, suicide, traffic accidents, drug abuse and HIV combined.

-Smoking prevalence in adults, was 18% according to the GPPS, which was significantly higher than the London and England averages.
+Smoking prevalence in adults, according to the GP Patient Survey, was 18%, which was significantly higher than the London and England averages.